 GLOBAL REFUGEE SPONSORSHIP INITIATIVE

 Janice is the Senior Program Manager for the Hub’s Global Refugee Sponsorship Initiative, which works to share Canada’s experience and leadership in private sponsorship globally.
-She has significant experience in project management and international development, having worked in both the private and non-profit sectors.
+She has significant experience in project management and international development.
 Most recently, she served as the Country Project Director in Jordan with Mennonite Economic Development Associates as well as the Associate Director of Programs for Aga Khan Foundation Mozambique, overseeing diverse projects in rural development and economic empowerment, focused on women and youth.
-She holds a Bachelor of Honours Business Administration from Western University’s Ivey School of Business and a Master of Science in Population and Development from the London School of Economics and Political Science.
+She holds a Bachelor of Honours Business Administration from Western University’s Ivey School of Business as a Master of Science in Population and Development from the London School of Economics and Political Science.
 She is passionate about migration, resettlement and humanitarian issues, particularly regarding the protection of women.

 GENEVIEVE DE BREYNE-GAGNON